 Of course, the partnership goes both ways.
 While KITE actively looks for private sector companies that can efficiently provide solutions to patient problems, businesses like Myant want to ensure that their products offer legitimate medical benefits.
 The two organizations work as partners to scientifically “validate” the technology so that medical professionals can feel confident that the garments are more than flashy gadgets.
-Clinical validation, says Chahine, is a key step in getting this kind of transformative technology to those who need it, while the partnership between KITE and Myant is “monumental” for the development of textile computing, he notes.
+Clinical validation, says Chahine, is a key step in getting this kind of transformative technology to those who need it, while the partnership between KITE and Myant is “monumental” for the development of textile-based technology, he notes.

 “As a company, it’s important for us to think beyond the product itself and focus on the outcome that it will bring to the public,” explains Chahine.
 “Our purpose is to provide a new kind of care, one that is continuous and will truly predict and anticipate things before they happen.
 For that we need validation through a top-of-the-line research institute, and in Canada there is none better than KITE and University Health Network.”

-Myant has already put in more than 10 years of research and development into its textile computing technology, commercially known as Skiin.
+Myant has already put in more than 10 years of research and development into its textile-based technology, commercially known as Skiin.
 The line includes underwear, bras and tank tops – clothes that touch the skin – and are made with conductive fibres that can pick up and transmit biometrics through the capture of an electrocardiogram reading.
 The Skiin garments are a potential game changer in that users can simply slip them on and go about their day without having to worry about pushing buttons or interacting with any kind of interface.
 That makes it ideal for elderly, physically impaired or cognitively impaired populations.